 Yes, we live in a world and a country where a judge can throw out the trust you’ve gone to so much trouble to set up because it’s considered unfair or unjust.
 I should add that there is no right to a jury trial in probate—so the judge’s word really does become law, and it’s very rare that an appellate court will overturn the decision of a court of equity.

-Can you see now why it’s so important to get a trust drawn up properly, without letting animus or emotion render it null and void?
-Can you see why a competent and ethical estate attorney must take into consideration all the issues, including the provable capacity of you as the principal?
+Can you see now why it’s so important to get a trust drawn up properly without letting animus or emotion render it null and void?
+Can you see why a competent and ethical estate attorney must take into consideration all the issues, including your provable capacity as the principal?

 What is a no-contest clause, and does it protect a will or trust?